-Dramatic modern buildings give ancient Beijing
+Dramatic modern buildings give ancient Beijing a bold new look.

 Explore the historic architecture in and around Beijing, China.